elegant-scipy/elegant-scipy/markdown/ch3.markdown

 plt.imshow(astro_sq);
 ```

+**Exercise:** We just saw how to select a square and paint it red.
+Can you
-**Exercise:** Create a function to draw a green grid onto a color image, and
+extend that to other shapes and colors?
+Create a function to draw a green grid
-apply it to the `astronaut` image of Eileen Collins (above).
+onto a color image, and apply it to the `astronaut` image of Eileen Collins
+(above).
 Your function should take
 two parameters: the input image, and the grid spacing.
 Use the following template to help you get started.